adam-rumpf/social-transit-solver/README.md

 * `1`: Intentional early termination from keyboard stop request (`[Ctrl]+[C]`).
 * `2`: Early termination due to a missing input file (see above for what is required).
 * `3`: Early termination due to errors within an input file (see above for required format).
+* `4`: Early termination due to local search producing no feasible neigbhors.